krsandwich/EE133.github.io/Lab_3/README.md

 Fig.3 - Image of final circuit
 </p>

-Each part of the board was verified for cocnnectivity using a multimeter.

 ## Results

 First, we will analyze at the output of the mixer by using a function generator to set RF to 12 MHz and LO to 2 MHz as shown in Fig.4.
-This configuration is known as aa high-side downconverter since RF is set to a higher frequency that our LO input.
+This configuration is known as a high-side downconverter since RF is set to a higher frequency that our LO input.

 <p float="left">
 <img src = "assets/LO.JPG" width="500">